 Wherever possible, concerns should be raised in the first instance with your immediate line manager either verbally or written.
 If this is not appropriate for reason of the matter to be raised, you should approach the Head teacher.
-If the matter raised has to do with the Head teacher, the matter should be brought to the attention of the schools Chair of Governors.
-In line with the stages of our complaints procedure.
+If the matter raised has to do with the Head teacher, the matter should be brought to the attention of the schools Chair of Governors, ditton.chair@wpat.uk in line with the stages of our complaints procedure.